by Mary Beth York, CCS, CCS-P, CIC

 Most of the students I work with to achieve their CCS are individuals enrolled in the course for their own reasons.
 Sometimes personal – they are finally ready to step up and earn their CCS.
 Sometimes professional – they need that CCS to keep their current job or pursue the next one.

-More and more we are working with teams, sometimes entire coding departments, to help the individuals to achieve their CCS.
+More and more we are working with teams, sometimes entire departments, to help the individuals to achieve their CCS.
 These departments often have a mix of old-hands and fresh faces sharing a desire for that coding credential.
-Sometimes junior coders join the training effort to accelerate their mastery of coding skills.
+Sometimes junior staff join the training effort to accelerate their mastery of coding skills.
 They may or may not be able to pass the CCS on their first attempt, but the process of preparing puts them on the path to ultimate success.

 The power of the group is amazing and should not be underestimated.
 When attempting a CCS, which anyone who has will tell you is a daunting process, it helps to have others going through the same effort at the same time: